-Colleagues and friends established this award in honor of Dr. Eugene S. Saari for the contributions he made to the science of plant pathology through his research, teaching, and service.
+Colleagues and friends established this travel grant in honor of Dr. Eugene S. Saari for the contributions he made to the science of plant pathology through his research, teaching, and service.

 Eugene S. Saari

 Dr. Eugene Saari retired from CIMMYT (Centro Internacional de Mejoramiento de Maiz y Trigo or International Maize and Wheat Improvement Center) in early 1997 after 28 years of valuable service in diverse capacities in the wheat program.
 Eugene Saari died on September 21, 1998, after a brief battle with cancer.